National Lampoon's Christmas Vacation (1989) ***

 While it's not quite the holiday classic for me as I know it is for many people, National Lampoon's Christmas Vacation (1989) is indeed a very funny film with some choice dialogue (courtesy of writer John Hughes) and memorable moments.

-The sight gags in Christmas Vacation most often work but occasionally don't.
-As far as Griswold family films go, I'd rank the original 1983 Vacation above CV (and Harold Ramis directing the former probably has a lot to do with it), but this is a fun film to revisit every few years.
+Most often, the sight gags in Christmas Vacation work, but occasionally they don't (the sledding scene is a bit too goofy for me).
+As far as Griswold family films go, I'd rank the original 1983 Vacation [review] above CV (and Harold Ramis directing the former probably has a lot to do with it), but this is a fun film to revisit every few years.

 Comments